April 17, 2018

 Self-storage units come in a variety of sizes.
 Choose a location with excellent security to protect your most valuable figures and protect your investment.
 Also make sure the facility has adequate heating or cooling, unless you live in an area with a constant temperature of 32°C or higher.

 If you need to make room for your growing collection or acquire more space in your home, rent a unit in a self-storage facility.
-For storage units in North York or Toronto, call Centron Self-Storage at (416) 739-0000 and (416) 690-8585, respectively.
+For storage units in North York, call Centron Self-Storage at (416) 739-0000.